 Work with your contractor to submit an interconnection application requesting your system be interconnected to PECO's smart grid.

 Once your application has been entered into our system, you may track the progress of your project via our project tracker.
-Please note: To view your project, the email address you or your contractor enters as part of the application must match the email addresss you use to sign in to your My Account at PECO.com.
+Please note: To view your project, the email address you or your contractor enters as part of the application must match the email address you use to sign in to your My Account at PECO.com.

-Have a qualifed contractor install your solar energy system.
+Have a qualified contractor install your solar energy system.
 Once your interconnection application has been approved, PECO will issue a Permission to Operate (PTO) and ensure the proper net metering infrastructure is in place (if applicable).
 Then, flip the switch and start safely generating energy

 net metering credits from PECO when your solar energy system produces more energy than you consume (up to 110% of your previous 12 months usage if installing a leased system).
 You also may be eligible for other solar credits as detailed on your solar calculator report.